 People of different heights, weights, ages, activity levels, and goals all have assorted calorie requirements.
-Not to mention, when it comes to weight loss, calories in versus calories expended will always matter to some degree.
+When it comes to weight loss, calories in versus calories expended will always matter to some degree.

-Even if you hit your macro requirements in perfect ranges, you could still fail to lose weight (or possibly gain weight) if you overeat too many calories.
-There are several online tools to help you determine how many calories you should consume to maintain or lose weight.
+Even if you hit your macro requirements in perfect ranges, you could still fail to lose weight (or you could gain weight) if you eat too many calories.
+Online tools are available that can help you determine how many calories you should consume to maintain or lose weight.

-Will the keto diet make my cholesterol worse since it’s high in fat?
+Will the keto diet make my cholesterol worse?